All organizations can suffer from strategy nausea. The cure is not less strategy - but better strategy.

 It builds on what we know, rather than wavering on what we believe.

-The last point, in particular, is perhaps the best cure for the strategy nausea.
+The last point, in particular, is perhaps the best cure for strategy nausea.
 Strategic change must be driven by a real need - not by the calendar or the vanity of management or others.

 Peter Hartvig